MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 - [Task](#task)
 - [Step templates](#step-templates)

-All steps, regardless of whether they are documented in this article, support the following properties:
+All steps, regardless of whether they're documented in this article, support the following properties:

 - **displayName**
 - **name**